gabrielgsx/marketplace-bot/README.md

 ## BEFORE STARTING
 ```
 # CHANGE THE INFORMATION OF TITLE, PRICE...
-ON Ad.py
+ON "Ad.py"

-# ADD ALL OF YOUR ADVERTS INTO THE ADS FOLDER
+# ADD ALL OF YOUR ADS PHOTOS INTO THE ADS FOLDER

 ## ⌨ How to execute the project
 ```